-If you lived in Lesotho instead of United States, you would:
+If you moved to Lesotho from the United States, you would:

 MAKE 95.8% LESS MONEY EVERY YEAR

 UNITED STATES ($52,800.00 per capita)

 LESOTHO ($2,200.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,